 1. Prepare your passport and boarding pass for inspection at the gate.

-2. Place your liquids, aerosols and gels in the tray.
+2. Remove your liquids, aerosols and gels from the bag and place them separately in the tray.

-3. Place your electronic (e.g. laptop, mobile phones, tablets) and metallic items (e.g.keys, coins) in a separate tray.
+3. Place your electronic (e.g. laptops, mobile phones, tablets) and metallic items (e.g.keys, coins) in a separate tray.
+At Terminal 4, you can keep the items in your bag.

 4. Remove your outer wear (e.g. jacket, sweater, coat), hat and high-cut footwear.